Language: EN

 Equivalence with WHILE loop

-In reality, both loops are practically equivalent.
-In fact, it is possible to easily convert one into the other.
+In fact, both loops are practically equivalent (in fact, it is possible to easily convert one to the other).

-Choosing between the two depends on how your program works.
-It makes sense to use a DO-WHILE when the condition depends on a process, which is the same process that runs inside the loop.
+Choosing between both depends on how your program works.
+It makes sense to use a DO-WHILE when the condition depends on a process, which is the same process that is executed within the loop.

-For example, imagine you have a function that calculatesThings(), and returns a result.
-If the result meets a condition, for example it is less than 10, you must recalculate it.
+For example, imagine you have a function that calculateThings(), and it returns a result.
+If the result meets a condition, for example, is less than 10, you need to recalculate it.

 That with a WHILE loop looks like this: